rodrigogalura/tuner/README.md

 - [ ] Support HasOne/HasMany Through relationship in Expanding feature
 - [ ] Support polymorphic relationship in Expanding feature
-- [ ] Auto generate docs for client in Api Igniter
+- [ ] Auto generate docs for client
 - [ ] Cheat Sheet: https://github.com/RestCheatSheet/api-cheat-sheet

 See the [open issues](https://github.com/rodrigogalura/api-igniter/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->